A link model approach to identify congestion hotspots: Results

-In Figure \ref{fig7}(a) we display in blue for the set of $12$ cities the Pearson correlation coefficient $r_P$ between the travel times in the link model under the congested phase and those observed in the data during the morning peak when destinations are distributed according to the community POIs.
+In Fig.~\ref{fig8}(a) we display in blue, for the set of 12~cities, the Pearson correlation coefficient $r_P$ between the travel times in the link model under the congested phase, and those observed in the data during the morning peak when destinations are distributed according to the community POIs.
 For comparison, we display in red the correlation with the shortest paths without congestion.
 Comparing both, the correlation increases when we take into account the information provided by the congestion as compared to the travel times in free-flow.
-When including the congestion the correlation is greater than $0.6$ for all cities and, in most of the cases, greater than $0.8$.
-If instead of the travel times, we focus on the delay $\lambda_{ij}$, there is also a significant positive correlation in all the cities studied except for Taipei (Figure \ref{fig7}(b)).
+When including the congestion, the correlation is greater than $0.6$ for all cities and, in most of cases, greater than $0.8$.
+If instead of the travel times we focus on the delay $\lambda_{ij}$, there is also a significant positive correlation in all the cities studied except for Taipei, Fig.~\ref{fig8}(b).
 The Pearson correlation coefficient is especially high for Sao Paulo, Seattle, Toronto, and Washington.
-As shown in Supplementary Figs S15-16, a similar analysis conducted with the node model provides a lower increase in the correlations with the travel times and suffers from a decrease in the correlations regarding the delay itself.
+We show further results for the link model in the case of Entertainment, Food, and Shopping venues in Supplementary Figs.~S15, S17, and~S19.
+As shown in Supplementary Figs.~S14, S16, S18, and~S20, a similar analysis conducted with the node model provides a lower increase in the correlations with the travel times, and suffers from a decrease in the correlations regarding the delay itself.
+We have conducted additional analysis of the residuals for the regression analysis in Supplementary Figs.~S21--S32.
 It is important to note that, unlike other models, our framework does not have any parameters and focuses only on the shortest paths.
 By having more detailed information on the real routes that vehicles follow or the road capacities we might be able to provide a better fit with the real delays \cite{de2015personalized}.
 The amount of detailed information regarding the maximum speeds and the number of lanes is still scarce, limiting the predictive power of our framework.